Homotopy Hubbard Trees for post-singularly finite exponential maps: Introduction

 Although we restrict to exponential maps in this article, our results have wider implications.
-Indeed, the insights gained here, together with recent results on the structure of the escaping set of entire functions with bounded post-singular sets (see \cite{BR}), should lead to a general theory of Hubbard Trees for all post-singularly finite transcendental entire functions.
-This will be the subject of a forthcoming article.\\
+Indeed, the insights gained here, together with recent findings on the structure of the escaping sets of entire functions with bounded post-singular set established in \cite{BR}, have lead to a general theory of Homotopy Hubbard Trees for all post-singularly finite transcendental entire functions.
+This is the content of the first named author's PhD thesis \cite{Pf}.
+The first part of this thesis is available in \cite{PPS}.\\